We work with more than 300 partners to bring you better travel deals

 What time of day is cheapest to fly?

-At the moment, flights in the morning are likely to offer the best value for money for your Katowice trip.
-A flight in the afternoon will more often than not be of higher cost.
+At the moment, flights in the afternoon are likely to offer the best value for money for your Katowice trip.
+A flight in the morning will more often than not be of higher cost.

 Katowice is a major city in the Upper Silesia region of southern Poland with a rich and diverse history: over the past century, it has been part of Germany and the Soviet Union and it is this mixture of cultures that makes Katowice such a fascinating place to visit.
 Within Poland, Katowice still has a reputation as being a very industrial, stark city, but in recent years the local authorities have worked hard to challenge that perception by initiating a number of regeneration projects.
 A prime example is the Silesia City Centre shopping mall in Katowice.
 Built on the site of a former coal mine, it is one of the biggest shopping malls in Europe with over 800 shops and numerous cinema screens.
 Also, it is hoped that the relocation of the Silesian Museum, which showcases Polish art from the 18th century onwards, will have the same cultural effect on Katowice that the Guggenheim Museum had on Bilbao.